dbaron/wgmeeting-github-ircbot/README.md

 scribe.perl conventions, but that's past minimum-viable-product, I think.
 Though ScribeNick should probably be doable quickly...)

-# How to use
+# How to Use

-Begin a topic on IRC:
+Begin a topic on IRC using `Topic:` or `Subtopic:`, and tell github-bot which issue to post to with `Github:`

 ```
 Topic: [name of topic]
 github: [URL of a GitHub issue]
 ```

+Alternatively, you can use `github-bot, topic [URL]` or `github-bot, subtopic [URL]` to ask github-bot to extract the topic from the issue summary and post a `Topic:` or `Subtopic:` line for you.

-The bot responds:
+The bot responds to confirm the target issue:

 ```
 * github-bot OK, I'll post this discussion to [URL of the GitHub issue]